mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 #### 1:04:58

-> &nbsp;&nbsp;&nbsp; Within the crystal palace, there is no one who knows.
+>> Within the crystal palace, there is no one who knows.

 If you believe the seamless monument of human life and death, and human culture, whatever you say, we believe that [it] is something great, wonderful, which has lots of halos, light coming from your body and from your whole spirit.
 I don’t think so.